kylef/swiftenv/README.md

 ##### `install`

 Installs a version of Swift.
-Currently this is only supported on Linux, for OS X you can follow the instructions on [the Swift website](https://swift.org/download/#apple-platforms), or install a version of Xcode.
+Currently this will download the Swift binaries from apple for Ubuntu or OS X. You may also install Swift on OS X via the guides on [the Swift website](https://swift.org/downloads/) or from Xcode.

-**NOTE**: *Currently installation uses the Ubuntu binaries provided by Apple*

 ```shell
 $ swiftenv install swift-2.2-SNAPSHOT-2015-12-10-a